PrinceSalmon/Table-Tennis-Robot-TTR-/README.md

 # Power-system & user integration

-I originally intended for Li-po to be the main powersourqce for the entire robot.
-But after considering concerns such as longer usage session aswell as long term condition of the lipos contantly running servos, steppers and high power brushless motors, I decided on a static powersupply from a wall outlet.
-After measuring the the current draw, voltages etc, I decided on a powersupply from AliExpress encompassing all my specifications.
+I originally intended for Li-po to be the main power source for the entire robot.
+But after considering concerns such as longer usage sessions as well as the long-term condition of the LiPo constantly running servos, steppers, and high-power brushless motors, I decided on a static power supply from a wall outlet.
+After measuring the current draw, voltages, etc, I decided on a power supply from AliExpress encompassing all my specifications and more.
+Because different components needed different amounts of voltage, a sizeable number of step-down converters became necessary to supply the entire system.
+Similar to other projects of mine, the entire robot ran on a Raspberry Pi clone with an external microcontroller.
+This Raspberry Pi also had its very own screen mounted on the back of the entire robot to allow on-site programming and adjustment, which became especially necessary for this project to properly dial in shots.

+A lot of the servos also required an especially high amount of power, which made it necessary to solder my own perf-boards with power lines connecting directly to the power supply via an adjustable step-down converter with dedicated signal lines.

 # Results